Home

 Instead of focusing on one aspect of her talents, all aspects of her projects are pulled into the homepage with playful shapes.

-This way, there isn't a centralized focus to her work, and the different types of users can find what they are looking for immediately upon visiting her website.
+This way, there isn't a centralized focus to her work, and different audiences can find what they are looking for immediately upon visiting her website.

 Website